 While childhood asthma can be controlled, it can't be cured.
 The more you learn about asthma, the better you and your family can manage living with the disease, so that your child can make the most of each day.

-Health Care Service Corporation is taking on childhood asthma in an aggressive way to help patients with asthma better manage their conditions and improve their quality of life.
+Blue Cross and Blue Shield of Montana is taking on childhood asthma in an aggressive way to help patients with asthma better manage their conditions and improve their quality of life.

 Managing childhood asthma takes a team approach.
 It takes a parent or concerned caregiver, medical professionals, a pharmacist and other important people in a child’s life to help give them the tools needed to manage asthma successfully.